 When a doctor says you cannot have a natural birth, it’s to protect both your life and that of the baby.
 In these cases, a caesarean section is vital for guaranteeing a safe birth.

-Perceiving the caesarean section better: before, during and after
+Perceiving the C-section better: before, during, and after

 It’s very important to clear up any doubts with your doctor.
 This will put to rest any false beliefs or myths that will keep you from having a calm and confident pregnancy.

 Before going into the operating room, the expecting mother should take a walk around the hospital and prepare herself for the procedure.
-In some cases, caesarean sections are urgent, but in the majority, they are planned.
+C-sections are due to emergencies in some cases but most of them require an appointment.

-- It is recommended that the pregnant woman starts to fast between 5 and 6 hours before the operation.
+- It’s recommended to fast between 7 and 8 hours before surgery

-- In addition, it’s also important that you don’t drink any liquids 2 hours before the procedure.
+- In addition, it’s also important not to drink any liquids 2 hours before the procedure

-- Try to distract yourself with something so that you don’t get unnecessarily stressed.
-This will help your mood.
-Keep a positive attitude!
+- Try to distract yourself with something so that you don’t get unnecessarily stressed so keep a positive attitude

 The birth itself tends to be very fast.
 The extraction of the baby tends to take between 10 and 15 minutes.